strawberrysunset/SpaceXViewer/README.md

 - **Prettier** - Code formatting/consistency.

 ### Additional Notes
+ - I have tried to adhere to a11y best practices although scaling down the desktop design to mobile without overflow proved rather tricky.
+Time permitted, I would improve the mobile experience.
  - I wasn't sure if the number on each launch card referred to the flight number or its position in the list.
 I opted to use the flight number which is why some launch numbers appear out of order when they are sorted by date.
  - The Adobe Sketch Cloud inspector gave decimal pixel values which is why my CSS has decimal pixel values.